Aider-AI/aider/docs/benchmarks.md

 and pass all the unit tests.
 The benchmark measures what percentage of the 133 exercises are completed successfully, with all the associated unit tests passing.

-To run the test, aider sends GPT the Exercism instructions followed by:
+To complete an exercise, aider sends GPT the Exercism instructions followed by:

 ```
 Use the above instructions to modify the supplied files: {file_list}